bhrutledge/ma-legislature-api/README.md

 npm start
 ```

-View the map at <http://localhost:3000>, or <http://localhost:3000/embed/> for an `iframe`-d version.
+View the HTML at <http://localhost:3000>, or <http://localhost:3000/embed/> for an `iframe`-d version.